ivanchenhz/sunshine-ui/README.md

 <Icon icon="outline--moon" style="width: 8px; height: 20px"></Icon>
 <Icon icon="solid--moon"></Icon>
 ```
-SVG Sprite, the heroicons.svg is a svg sprite, which means would need to load the whole sprite even only used one icon, if matters could try purge svg.
+SVG Sprite, the heroicons.svg is a svg sprite, which means would need to load the whole sprite even only used one icon, if matters could try (https://www.npmjs.com/package/purge-svg-sprite)

 ### Components